Christianity in Sichuan: Protestantism

 The Anglican Diocese of Szechwan was established in 1895, under the supervision of the Church of England.
 The foundation of the diocese was the result from the efforts of William Cassels, Arthur T. Polhill-Turner and Montagu Proctor-Beauchamp.
 Cassels was consecrated as the first diocesan bishop in Westminster Abbey, in the same year.

-In 1897, Cecil Polhill, also one of the Cambridge Seven, along with other four China Inland Mission missionaries, they established a missionary station in Tatsienlu, west of Sichuan, which paved the way for the future construction of the Gospel Church.
+In 1897, Cecil Polhill, also one of the Cambridge Seven, along with other four China Inland Mission missionaries, they established a missionary station in Dajianlu (Tatsienlu), Sichuanese Tibet, which paved the way for the future construction of the Gospel Church.

 The West China Union University was launched in 1910, in Chengdu.
 It was the product of a collective effort of four Protestant missionary boards: American Baptist Foreign Mission Society (American Baptist Churches USA), American Methodist Episcopal Mission (Methodist Episcopal Church), Friends' Foreign Mission Association (British Quakers) and Canadian Methodist Mission (Methodist Church of Canada).
 The Church Missionary Society (Church of England) became a partner in the university in 1918.

 In 1914, the Adventist Mission established a mission station in Chongqing.
 Their Sichuan Mission was officially formed in 1917.
 In 1919, the mission was divided into East Sichuan Mission and West Sichuan Mission for easier administration.
+The extreme west region was designated the Tibetan Mission headquartered at Tachienlu.

-By 1922, the Foreign Christian Missionary Society had its center at Batang.
-Due to the constitution of Sichuan at the time, Batang fell outside the western boundary and belonged to the special territory of Chuanbian.
+By 1922, the Foreign Christian Missionary Society had its center at the Tibetan county of Bathang.
+Due to the constitution of Sichuan at the time, Bathang fell outside the western boundary and belonged to the special territory of Xikang (Chwanpien).

 Lutheranism also had a small presence in Chongqing, which was part of east Sichuan.
-The Lutheran Holy Cross Church was founded in Wan County in 1925, under the supervision of George Oliver Lillegard, a pastor-missionary sent by the Lutheran Church–Missouri Synod.
+The Lutheran Holy Cross Church was founded in Wan County in 1925, under the supervision of George Oliver Lillegard, a pastor-missionary sent by the Lutheran Church – Missouri Synod.

-In 1940, the Church of Christ in China established the first mission station in Lixian, a county lies in the Sichuan-Khams Tibetan border region, as part of their Border Service Movement.
+In 1940, the Church of Christ in China established the first mission station in Lifan, a county lying in the Sichuan-Khams Tibetan border region, as part of their Border Service Movement.
 This movement had a marked character of Social Gospel, with the aim of spreading Christianity to the Tibetan, Qiang and Yi peoples.

 In 1950 it was estimated there were more than 50,000 Protestants in Sichuan, meeting in hundreds of churches and chapels.
-Today, the number of Protestants exceeds 200,000, many Christians are in rural areas.
-Panzhihua was an area of rapid growth of Christianity in around 2000 AD.
+Today, the number of Protestants exceeds 200,000—many Christians reside in rural areas.
+Panzhihua was an area of rapid growth of Christianity in around 2000.
 A Sichuan Theological College exists.